Level 6 Diploma in Relational Play and Creative Therapy, Children and Young People

 Module 2:

-Students will learn the importance of undertaking Clinical assessments.
-Students will learn the practical application of clinical work, with exploration into the value of play and playfulness.
-Students will become familiar with the key theories and their implementation within Relational Play and Creative Therapy and how they apply to this therapeutic module.
+You will learn the importance of undertaking clinical assessments.
+The practical application of clinical work, with exploration into the value of play and playfulness.
+You will become familiar with key theories and their implementation within the Relational Play and Creative Therapy model.
+Research and examine other therapeutic models.
+Through experiential learning you will consider use of self, transference/counter transference.

 Module 3:

-Within this module students will gain a deeper understanding of theories in relation to child development.
-Students will explore and learn about the types of unconscious processing which can arise within therapeutic working.
-Through creative processes students will learn how to work with symbolism and metaphor within the therapeutic space.
+Within this module you will gain a deeper understanding of theories in relation to child development.
+You will be introduced to the Play therapy Dimensions Model to understand the shift between non-directive play therapy and when to work directively with a client.
+You will explore and learn about the types of unconscious processing which can arise within therapeutic working.
+Through creative processes you will learn how to work with symbolism and metaphor within the therapeutic space.

 Module 4:

-Within this module students will understand the importance of Neurodiverse affirming practice and how to apply to their practice.
-Students will explore Neuroscientific theories and their application in order to gain a deeper insight into their clients well-being.
-Through experiential learning students will begin to learn the value of games within the therapeutic tools offered.
-Students will be introduced to clinical endings and the importance of writing clinical reports.
-Students will be taught the importance of self-care and how to access self-care opportunities.
+You will understand the importance of Neurodiverse affirming practice and how to apply to practice.
+Explore Neuroscientific theories and their application in order to gain a deeper insight into clients’ well-being.
+Exploration of developmental and realtional trauma and the impact on a child/young person’s development.
+Through experiential learning there will be an exploration of the value of games within the therapeutic tools offered.
+You will be introduced to clinical endings and the importance of writing clinical reports.
+There will be a focus on individual learning from reflective group supervision.
+You will explore the importance of self-care and how to access self-care opportunities.

 Module 5:

-Students will be introduced to working with young people and the importance of safe ethical and clinical practice with an older range (13-18 years, up to 25 years for care leavers and young people with special educational needs).
-Students will gain additional understanding of the referral and assessment process with young people this will include comparing and contrasting risk and risk assessing between children and young people.
-Students will explore equality, diversity and inclusion, and the underpinning theories.
+Introduces you to working with young people and the importance of safe ethical and clinical practice with an older range (13-18 years, up to 25 years for care leavers and young people with special educational needs).
+Revisiting safeguarding and risks.
+You will gain additional understanding of the referral and assessment process with young people.
+There will be an exploration of equality, diversity and inclusion including awareness of unconscious and implicit bias.
+Introducing core underpinning theories.

 Module 6:

-Within this module students will explore underpinning theories including adolescent development, neuroscience, neurodiversity and how to work creatively using non-directively and directively skills with this age range.
-There will be a focus on report writing and the role of the therapist in professional meetings representing the client.
+This module will explore underpinning theories, including adolescent development, neuroscience, neurodiversity and how to work creatively using non-directively and directively skills with this age range.
+You will explore adolescent identity, resistance, drama triangle, transference/counter transference/erotic transference.
+There will be an emphasis on clinical report writing and the role of the therapist in professional meetings representing the client.
+There will be a focus on individual learning from reflective group supervision.

 Module 7:

-Students will explore key theories linked to adolescent development and their lived experiences impacting their mental health and well-being.
+You will explore key theories linked to adolescent development and their lived experiences impacting their mental health and well-being and will Explore psychopharmacology.
 This module provides a deeper insight into trauma and the impact of secondary trauma.
-Within this module students will continue to develop their knowledge and therapeutic skills as they explore creative media to enable therapeutic processes with young people.
+Within this module you will continue to develop their knowledge and therapeutic skills as you explore creative media to enable therapeutic processes with young people.
+You will learn and consider your career path and the legislatory requirements after completing training moving into employment or private practice.

 Module 8: